7 decades of successful advertising has relied on this advertising model

 Startups think that agile marketing can introduce their idea/App/product exclusively through social media.
 Thinking that social media can be scaled and user comments controlled to reach and influence the intended target audience with enough impressions to influence the next round of investor backing is naive.

-Small to mid-sized brands relying on Google Ad Words are settling for 1 percent click through conversion rates while the cost for keywords are increasing and quality scores are decreasing due to the integration of new web technologies.
+Small to mid-sized brands relying on Google Ads are settling for 1 percent click through conversion rates while the cost for keywords are increasing and quality scores are decreasing due to the integration of new web technologies.

 Ad Tech platforms backed by investor money and their relentless PR machines want to convince us that behavioral profiling combined with the many forms of online advertising is the new holy grail for advertising accountability and efficiency.
 Not to mention, digital advertising is ripe with click fraud, fake websites and non-human viewers.